 These settings are only relevant if expecco is used as a "slave test execution engine" for expecco ALM.
-If expecco is used as a stand alone application (e.g. by the test developer) or started manually by a test engineer, they are ignored.
+They are ignored if expecco is running as a stand alone application (e.g. by the test developer) or started manually by a test engineer (see "Command Line Options").

 - Visible in expecco ALM

 This checkbox determines whether the testplan is visible in expecco ALM.
 Such externally visible testplans can later be executed by expecco ALM.
 Invisible testplans are useful for the test developer, to leave partial tests, setup, shutdown or cleanup sequences in the test suite, which are not meant for public use (or use by the automatic test scheduler).

 - Operator Needed